 In January 2017, the long-awaited, six-story City Center Campus opened for classes at 235 N. Chicago Street.
 At 96,000 square feet, the stunning new high rise in downtown Joliet houses workforce development, GED/ESL training, adult education and culinary arts.
 Two student-run restaurants are also housed in the facility, and are open to the public on limited days.
 The design includes many sustainable technologies and is also targeting LEED Silver certification though the United States Green Building Council.

 Looking to the future, the college has continued to expand to meet the dynamic needs of its community.
 Ongoing projects include construction of the JJC Event Center on the southwest side of the Main Campus, opening fall 2017.
 It features two basketball courts, configuration options for competition basketball and volleyball tournaments, portable batting cages, conditioning space, and perhaps most importantly, enough space to accommodate both athletic competitions and graduation ceremonies.
-Additionally, the college is currently expanding the Romeoville Campus by adding more than 49,000 square feet.
+Additionally, the college has expanded the Romeoville Campus by adding more than 49,000 square feet.
 Since it opened in 1993, enrollment has grown 45 percent in the last 10 years.
-The new two-story facility will include student services, a bookstore, cafeteria, classrooms, and laboratories, and will open in fall 2017.
+The new two-story facility includes student services, a bookstore, cafeteria, classrooms, and science laboratories.

 Accreditation, Recognition and Institutional Quality